NXT Women's Championship: Second NXT Women's Championship tournament (2014)

+Third NXT Women's Championship tournament (2023)

-Belt design
+Belt designs

 The original NXT Women's Championship belt featured an oval shaped silver center plate.
 At the top of the plate was the WWE logo.
 The center of the plate was the NXT logo encrusted with pink diamonds; red coloring was behind the letter "X".
 Above the NXT logo read "Women's" while below the logo read "Champion".
 There were two side plates, which were skinny and matched the curve of the center plate.
 The inner side plates were encrusted with pink diamonds, while the outer side plates were blank silver plates.
 The plates were on a black leather strap.
-When first introduced, the WWE logo was the long-standing scratch logo but in August 2014, all of WWE's pre-existing championships at the time received a minor update, changing the scratch logo to WWE's current logo that was originally used for the WWE Network.
+When first introduced, the WWE logo was the long-standing scratch logo but in August 2014, all of WWE's pre-existing championships at the time received a minor update, changing the scratch logo to WWE's current logo that was originally used for the WWE Network that launched earlier that year in February.

 On April 1, 2017, at WrestleMania Axxess, NXT General Manager William Regal announced that all of the existing NXT title belts at the time would be redesigned.
 The new title belts were unveiled at TakeOver: Orlando that same night and given to the winners of their respective matches.
 The redesigned women's championship featured a nearly identical design to the redesigned NXT Championship, including being on a black leather strap, but with a couple of notable differences.
 The belt was smaller to fit the women.
 The letters "NXT" on the center plate were silver instead of gold, while the rest of the plate was gold.
 One other difference was that a banner reading "Women's" was underneath the WWE logo.
-Coming in line with the majority of WWE's other championship belts, the new design featured side plates with a removable center section that could be customized with the champion's logo; the default plates featured the WWE logo.
+Coming in line with WWE's other championship belts, the new design featured side plates with a removable center section that could be customized with the champion's logo; the default plates featured the WWE logo.